 About This Drug

-Ramucirumab is a drug used to treat patients with certain types of stomach cancer.
-It is given in the vein (IV).
+Ramucirumab is used to treat cancer.
+It is given in the vein (IV)

 - High blood pressure

 Note: Each of the side effects above was reported in 10% or greater of patients treated with ramucirumab.
 Not all possible side effects are included above.
 You may have different side effects if you are receiving ramucirumab in combination with other chemotherapy agents.